segmentio/segment-docs/src/connections/spec/b2b-saas.md

 This event should be sent when a user signs in to your service.

+> success ""
+> **Good to know**: Segment's best practice is to use an "Object-Action" naming convention, which in this case would be "User Signed In".
+However, because in the B2B case this may not be a specific user, we omit that noun in our example.
+You may include or omit it as needed for your implementation.

 #### Properties

 This event supports the following semantic properties: